Madelsa/Dataset-publishing/PROJECT_STRUCTURE.md

 ## Error Handling

 - Error handling is consistent across the application via the `errorHandling.ts` utility
-- API responses have a standard format
+- API responses have a standard format using createErrorResponse/createSuccessResponse
 - Client-side errors use toast notifications
 - All errors are logged with contextual information